Cyriaque Lamar

 Future, New Jersey - section break

-“What will I do without you?” sobbed Tippi.
+“What will I do without you?” she sobbed.

-He rested a tentacle on her neck fuzz, sucker-side up, and they hugged ’til sunup.
+He rested a tentacle on her neck fuzz, where it remained until sunup.

 “There remains the small matter of my appearance fee.”

-The mollusk motioned to the meadow.
-Bric-a-brac littered the terrain, derelict and busted, and only a chair had survived Xoz’s field testing.
+Xoz motioned to the meadow, where busted bric-a-brac littered the terrain: only the chair had survived his field testing.

-“Quality metallurgy,” said Xoz, examining the chair.
-“No offense, Pig Iron.”
+“Quality metallurgy,” said Xoz, holding the chair.
+“No offense, bat.”

-As Lina-2 confirmed coordinates, and Xoz reveled in larceny, Tippi strolled the perimeter.
+As Xoz reveled in larceny, Tippi strolled the perimeter, stopping at a cabinet he’d thrown from the monolith.

-The carvings resembled petroglyphs, but nothing like those inside Big Rehoboth, or Wee Sheol.
-Tippi found those words inscrutable, but she recognized a fugitive virtuosity to every dash, dot, and loop.
+They resembled nothing inside Big Rehoboth, or Wee Sheol.
+Tippi found those carvings esoteric, but recognized a virtuosity to every dot, loop, and dash.

-Tippi had never sat in a chair before, so she left the mystery in the ditch.
+Tippi had never sat in a chair before, so she left the mystery in the hole.

 Future, New Jersey - section break

-“Thirteen minutes left,” relayed Xoz.
-“Is it just me, or is this fish uncommonly magnificent?”
+“13 minutes,” said Xoz.
+“Is it just me, or is this shark magnificent?”

 “Yaa,” ogled Tippi.

-According to Lina, the shark was Carcharhinus leucas, and a robust specimen at that.
-This was an ocean fish who knew her way around freshwater.
-It was if she occupied four dimensions: the hunter eternal, swimming through history.
+According to Lina, the shark was Carcharhinus leucas, an ocean fish who knew freshwater.
+Her fin flew across the Xozebo like a runaway fresco: a hunter eternal, swimming through history.

-“If the ocean is a pinball machine, then this shark is the ball,” said Xoz.
-“Antares blew up out of respect.”
+“If the sea is a pinball machine,” said Tippi.
+“Then this shark is the ball.”

 Future, New Jersey - section break

-He sucked in his mantle, and the berries settled into the depression between his eyes.
-Then, he warped his bag-o’-face into a spiraled ridge, so the berries slalomed into Tippi’s gullet, at digestible intervals.
+He sucked in his mantle, letting the berries settle between his eyes.
+Then, he warped his flesh into a spiraled ridge, so the fruit slalomed down his crag, and into Tippi’s gullet.

-Two tentacles carried the pig on the chair, situating her next to the gooseberry chute.
-The mollusk made good time with his other six limbs, thundering down the towpath.
-He demanded a soak after enduring The Hunky Punks, so her lunch was on the go.
+Two tentacles carried her on the chair, next to the gooseberry chute, and his other six limbs trundled down the towpath.
+The mollusk demanded a soak after The Hunky Punks, so lunch was on the go.

-“I finally met a peer intelligence,” sighed Lina-2.
-“And you robbed him.”
+“I finally met a peer intelligence,” said Lina-2.
+“And you robbed them.”

-“My only crime is an overabundance of enthusiasm,” said Xoz.
+“My only crime is an overabundance of enthusiasm.”

 “Yes,” said Lina-2.